Michael-Gunnarson/Resume/00 Comet Sample Return Mission/C++ algorithm translation from python/README.txt

 Author:  Michael Gunnarson

 OrbitsTest is an algorithm demonstration.
+It is the core algorithm used in the python script CoplanarOrbits.py but translated to C++.
 It takes the orbit of the Earth around the sun and a satellite in Geostationary orbit and finds their orbital parameters.
 The strength of this algorithm is that you only need a few well chosen parameters to find the rest.  by setting a few fields (gravitational parameter field mu required) and calling the fill() method, it will automatically